 Leighninger, M., The Next Form of Democracy: How Expert Rule is Giving Way to Shared Governance – and Why Politics Will Never Be the Same, Vanderbilt University Press, 2006.

 Sawyer, D. and Ehrlichman, D., “The Tactics of Trust”, Stanford Social Innovation Review, 2016

 Satish Nambisan, “Transforming Government Through Collaborative Innovation,” IBM Center for The Business of Government, 2008.

-Annex of interviews and reviewers:

-Aneesh Chopra, former US CTO

-Miyoung Chun, Kavli Foundation – August 11

-Tom Kalil, OSTP – August 1

-Joe Kochan, USIgnite – August 16

-Talia Milgrom-Elcott, 100kin10 – August 16

-Kumar Garg, OSTP

-Aadil Ginwala, OSTP

-Nick Maynard, US Ignite